chris-hamper/gatsby-blog/content/posts/2019-11-03---Using-MicroK8s-With-Private-ECR-Repositories.md

 Here's how to make that happen!"
 socialImage: "/media/kubernetes-horizontal-color.png"
 ---
-MicroK8s is a great tool for working with Kubernetes on your local environment.
+MicroK8s is a great tool for working with Kubernetes on your local Linux environment.
 Being built on Snap, it's easy to set up and manage, and very performant.
-I've found it to have fewer bumps and surprises than other options like [kind](https://kind.sigs.k8s.io/) (clusters occasionally just mysteriously stop running!?!) or [Docker on Mac with Kubernetes](https://www.docker.com/blog/docker-mac-kubernetes/) (which is pretty nice if you need to use a Mac, but is harder to dig into the guts of).
+I've found it to have fewer bumps and surprises than other options like [kind](https://kind.sigs.k8s.io/) (clusters occasionally just mysteriously stop running?!? 😠 I changed networks and now DNS broke completely?!? 🤬) or [Docker on Mac with Kubernetes](https://www.docker.com/blog/docker-mac-kubernetes/) (which is *pretty* nice if you need to use a Mac, but is harder to dig into the guts of).

-One tricky point of using any local Kubernetes setup is getting it to pull your private Docker images.
+One sticky point of using any local Kubernetes setup is getting it to pull your private Docker images.
 If you're using an EKS cluster on AWS, it's pretty easy to get it talking with your private Elastic Container Registry (ECR) with just a bit of IAM role tweaking.